cyberw0lfe/snyk-recursive/README.md

   - When this happens in dev mode you will be prompted if you want to print the cut off response
   - If running for a build it will simply print out a message and continue analysis on the remaining packages
   - **NOTE: this almost always happens because snyk found a vulnerability and the output stream is too large for the child process, so Snyk should be run manually on any packages that fail to ensure they are secure**
+  - This can be potentially addressed by tweaking the file system config with the following commands:
+    - `echo kern.maxfiles=65536 | sudo tee -a /etc/sysctl.conf`
+    - `echo kern.maxfilesperproc=65536 | sudo tee -a /etc/sysctl.conf`
+    - `sudo sysctl -w kern.maxfiles=65536`
+    - `sudo sysctl -w kern.maxfilesperproc=65536`
+    - `ulimit -n 65536 65536`
+    - `sudo launchctl limit maxfiles 65536 200000`
+    - You can go higher, but those have been sufficient thus far in testing.
+Source: https://wilsonmar.github.io/maximum-limits/